tymyrddin/purple/source/docs/distribution-networks/observable-semantics/configuration-and-versions/firmware-and-software-versions.md

 ## Firmware version baselines

 Each field device is expected to run a specific known firmware version.
 RTUs at medium-voltage stations might be running a Smart Grid Terminal firmware version such as 3.5.2.
-Protection relays, with the maker inferred as SIPROTEC or SEL, might be running a version such as 5.12.4.
+Protection relays, with the make inferred as SIPROTEC 5 or SEL, might be running a version such as 5.12.4.
 A baseline of the expected version is kept for each device.

 A query to the device (via the SCADA, via the engineering tool, or via a direct connection) asks the device to report